cheil/IsoME.jl/README.md

 - convergence threshold??
 - Improve Mixing
 - Error when starting from terminal??
-- Tc search mode: For a given material the code should be able to find the Tc w/o running through all temperatures, the user may give an initial guess for the Tc
-    * Manual mode: user specifies all temperatures
-    * Auto mode:   User specifies just one initial guess for T
 - termination criterion: if Delta0 < 0.1 for e.g. first 20 iterations, then force a higher initial guess for gap0??
 - Gap increases sometimes when other dos is used
     * Change Tc search mode s.t. if gap increases manual mode is used